Whisper-AI-App/marketplace/README.md

-# LLMs used in the Whisper App
+# LLM distribution to Whisper App

-How we quickly and publicly distribute recommended models to our Whisper App.
+How we quickly and publicly distribute recommended LLMs to our Whisper App.